 - Done in Ghost in the Shell, with the Hand Wave that the Major and the more techie members of Section 9 are just that good.
 However, sometimes they run across security that actually counterattacks their hacking, which might be something of an aversion (encryption that can scramble your brain?
 AWESOME).

 - There does, however, exist an encryption method, the one-time pad, that is immune to brute force, and unbreakable if carried out correctly (doing so, however, is often logistically prohibitive, for one thing, the key must be at least as large as the message).
 It's immune to brute force because with different keys you can get every possible message that has the same length as the one being sent, with no indication whatsoever of which possible decryption is the right one.

-- Actually most modern digital encryption is resistant to brute forcing, in that it's theoretically possible to do it, but would likely take an impossibly long time, possibly billions of years, assuming you dedicate all of the worlds computing power to brute forcing that one key.
+- Actually most modern digital encryption is resistant to brute forcing, in that it's theoretically possible to do it, but would likely take an impossibly long time, possibly billions of years, assuming you dedicate all of the world's computing power to brute forcing that one key.
 (Estimates of those "billions of years", though, usually don't adjust for future hardware upgrades.)

 - In Desmond Bagley's The Tightrope Men, the hero is captured and being questioned by enemy agents, who want to know about the high-tech whatsit he's believed to be working on.
 However, he's only impersonating the scientist they think he is, and he didn't get a proper briefing, so he's at a loss.
 Then, abruptly, he comes out with a spray of technobabble about a computer which can brute-force encryption like the one in the Dan Brown example above.
 This scares the life out of him, because he doesn't even understand what he's saying, but it does make sense to people who know computers, so he wonders where the hell this sudden burst of information came from.
 Incidentally, the scientist he's posing as was actually looking into a possible design for an X-ray laser, nothing to do with computers at all.